Skip to content

 Download the installer from ollama.com/download and run the setup wizard.

-2. Run Your First Model
+2. Pull & Run Your First Model

 ollama run llama3.2:3b